vuolter/pySSD/README.md

 pySSD
 =====

-A tiny, but effective, SSD checker for Python.
+A tiny, but effective, Solid-State Drive checker for Python.

 Working on Windows, macOS and linux.